Presidential reorganization authority: Later history

 The last reorganization authority was passed by Congress in 1984, although there have been proposals to reinstate it since then.

 In 2002 George W. Bush requested the president be granted permanent reorganization authority.
 No such authorization was extended.
 Also in 2002, the National Commission on the Public Service proposed extending presidential reorganization authority to substantially restructure the executive branch which, it contended, had become incoherent in the level of overlapping jurisdiction and different management structures.

 During the presidency of Barack Obama, Obama requested reorganization authority from Congress which he said he would use to restructure the Department of Commerce, followed by less specific modifications to other agencies.
 Under Obama's plan, the National Oceanic and Atmospheric Administration would have been transferred to the Department of the Interior while the rest of the Department of Commerce would be merged with the Small Business Administration and the Office of the U.S. Trade Representative, and renamed.
 The authorization was not granted.

+In 2025, Republicans introduced legislation to authorize President Donald Trump to reorganize the government.
+Although the legislation did not pass, the Trump administration ordered and implemented mass federal layoffs and engaged in a mass reorganization of the federal government, including, but not limited to reorganizing the U.S. Department of Health and Human Services, dismantling the Department of Education, reorganizing the Department of Energy, eliminating the U.S. Agency for International Development, shutting down the Corporation for Public Broadcasting, eliminating the U.S. Institute of Peace.
+Some of these governmental reorganizations were enacted by the DOGE effort.